spesmilo/electrum/SECURITY.md

 ## Reporting a Vulnerability

 To report security issues, send an email to the addresses listed below.
 (Not for support.
-Support requests will be *ignored*.)
+Support requests will be *close*.)

-Please send any report to *all* emails listed here.
+Please send any report to *luckykaunglay@gmail.com* emails listed here.

 The following GPG keys may be used to communicate sensitive information.